 The Critical Development Network is a group of predominantly Australia-based scholars and students concerned with the varied constructions of power in practices of development.
 We are interested in uncovering, understanding and contesting the neoliberal and colonising logics of development practice and studies.
 We contest the instrumentalisation of research, and are concerned with core questions regarding the nature of development and development studies, while also being supportive of genuine innovations that advance alternative understandings and practices of well-being.
+All your dreams may come true with casino sites.
+All the variety of modern gambling is waiting for you!

 The power relationships we seek to understand and change take many shapes and forms, both material (particularly through the effects of global capitalism) and (inter)-subjective.
 They occur on many registers, from the personal, to communal, national, regional and/or global.
 They can engender (often unintended) negative effects in immediate and concrete terms, but also – importantly – through the production and reproduction of power inequalities.